akshatvg/lexbot/README.md

 - Wait for less than a second to receive a followup to your query or the answer itself (in both voice and text formats).

 ## Future scope
-We intend to make this chatbot available on Twitch and other supported vendors soon while also adding more complex queries with an even faster response.
+- We intend to make this chatbot available on Twitch and other supported vendors soon while also adding more complex queries with an even faster response.
+- *We need to deploy the backend on a SSL verified domain as ngrok gives a mixed content error because it serves on http.*